 With a little knowledge you will be able to get a great coffee every time.
-I have refined my Coffee Machine Workflows over the years and have brought them back to basics.
-It may look tricky at first, but have no fear as my son has been making great coffee at home with my Italian coffee machines since the age of 10.
+I have refined my Espresso Machine Workflow over many years and have brought everything back to basics.
+It may look tricky at first, but have no fear as my son has been making great coffee at home with my Italian espresso machines since the age of 10.
 Yes, it really is surprisingly simple.

 The "Rule of Fourths" is also useful for showing the difference between a ristretto and an espresso.
 To get a ristretto mix together Parts 1 and 2.
 To get an espresso mix Parts 1, 2 and 3.

 There are many ways to make espresso and every barista has a different way of doing things.
 My own Barista Workflows have been refined over many years, and I have successfully trained 500+ home baristas.

 A key goal of any barista's workflow is to reduce the number of variables.
 Weighing is a great way to reduce the "amount of coffee" variable.
 Consistent dosing and tamping are other variables that need to be controlled.
 It's not difficult at all, but my training will help you to get the technique right so you can dose and tamp consistently.